yxeri/roleHaven/README.md

 * password - Change current users password
 * history - Gets message history from the rooms you are following
 * locate - Gets the geoposition of users
+* logout - Logs you out of the current user
+* reboot - Refreshes the page
+* verifyuser - Verifies a user and allows it to log in